100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Precious cargo

-20,000 rifles and ammunition, which will be used to arm volunteers outside of the capital, are transported to Ireland four days before the Rising on board The Aud ship.
-With no one there to welcome the cargo, the ship’s captain finds himself pursued by three vessels who scuttle the ship, with the loss of the weapons.
+20,000 rifles and ammunition, which will be used to arm volunteers outside of the capital, makes its way to Ireland four days before the Rising on board the ship The Aud.
+With no-one there to welcome the cargo, the ship’s captain finds himself pursued by three vessels; he scuttles the ship with the loss of the weapons.

 Eoin MacNeill revokes orders

-Eoin MacNeill suspects a plot to use the Volunteers for rebellion and revokes the orders for Easter manoeuvres.
-His revocation appears in the Sunday Independent the following day.
-The IRB Military Council decide to go ahead regardless, but delay the start of the Rising until Easter Monday, 24th April.
+Eoin MacNeill suspects a plot to use the Volunteers for rebellion and revokes the orders for Easter manouevres.
+His revocation appears in the Sunday Independent the following day, Easter Sunday.
+The IRB Military Council decide to go ahead regardless, but delay the start of the Rising until Easter Monday, 24 April.

 24 Apr 1916